-T.3 COCKPIT
+T.1 COCKPIT

-T.3.1 Cockpit Opening
+T.1.1 Cockpit Opening

-T.3.1.1 The template shown below must fit into the cockpit opening
+T.1.1.1 The template shown below must fit into the cockpit opening

-- T.3.1.2 The template will be held horizontally, parallel to the ground, and inserted vertically from a height above any Primary Structure or bodywork that is between the Front Hoop and the Main Hoop until it: - a.
-Has passed below the top bar of the Side Impact Structure - b.
-Is 350 mm above the ground for monocoque designs - T.3.1.3 Fore and aft translation of the template is permitted during insertion. - T.3.1.4 During this test: - a.
+- T.1.1.2 The template will be held horizontally, parallel to the ground, and inserted vertically from a height above any Primary Structure or bodywork that is between the Front Hoop and the Main Hoop until it: - a.
+Has passed below the top bar of the Side Impact Structure F.6.4 - b.
+Is 320 mm above the lowest point of the upper surface of the floor for monocoque designs F.7.6.1 - T.1.1.3 Fore and aft translation of the template is permitted during insertion. - T.1.1.4 During this test: - a.
 The steering wheel, steering column, seat and all padding may be removed. - b.
 The shifter or shift mechanism may not be removed unless it is integral with the steering wheel and is removed with the steering wheel. - c.
 The firewall must not be moved or removed. - d.
 Cables, wires, hoses, tubes, etc. must not impede the template